Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/storing-data.md

 request more space if needed.
 Please contact the [User Support Team][helpdesk] to request more storage space.

-!!! warning "Project fast storage currently not available"

-    To prepare for the installation of [LUMI-G][lumi-g], [LUMI-F][lumif] has been taken offline.
-It will become available again once the [LUMI-G] [lumi-g] installation is completed.

 !!! warning "Data retention policies are not active"

     Automatic cleaning of project scratch and fast storage is not active at the